 Murray N. Rothbard, The Case for a 100 Per Cent Gold Dollar, in Leland Yeager, ed., In Search of a Monetary Constitution (Cambridge, Mass.: Harvard University Press, 1962), pp. 94136; Friedman, A Program for Monetary Stability, pp. 48; George A. Selgin and Lawrence H. White, How Would the Invisible Hand Handle Money?
 Journal of Economic Literature 32, no. 4 (1994): 171849; Rothbard, The Case Against the Fed (Auburn, Ala.: Ludwig von Mises Institute,1994), pp. 14651.

 F. A. Hayek, Denationalization of Money.
 London, Institute of Economic Affairs, 1974.

-Peter G. Klein is Research Fellow, Associate Editor of The Independent Review, and Member of the Board of Advisors of the Center on Culture and Civil Society at the Independent Institute; and Research Associate, Center for Entrepreneurship and Free Enterprise, Baylor University.
+Peter G. Klein is Research Fellow, Associate Editor of The Independent Review, and Member of the Board of Advisors of the Center on Culture and Civil Society at the Independent Institute; and Professor of Entrepreneurship in the Hankamer School of Business at Baylor University.